GoodCartel/Land/README.md

 This documentation is part of a free Smart Contracts learning course by [Good Cartel](https://www.goodcartel.xyz) and [Equilibrium](https://equilibrium.co).
 You can find the course at the Good Cartel website.

+For further questions, feel free to join the [Good Cartel Discord](https://discord.gg/PQvDBWxNG3).

 <img src="assets/course.jpg" alt="Good Cartel course" width="500px"></img>